Helperbird/website/src/pages/help/admin/set-helperbird-json-policy-in-google-admin.md

 header: true
 updated: true
 layout: templates/new/help/post-new.html
-title: How to Set Helperbird JSON Policy in Google Admin (isAdmin & subKey)
+title: How to Set Helperbird JSON Policy in Google Admin
 description:
   This guide shows Google Workspace admins how to apply Helperbird’s JSON policy in the Google Admin Console—specifically setting the isAdmin flag and the subKey for the Helperbird Chrome extension.